Funniest Tweets, Memes & Videos From Election Week 2020

 What my VP said!”

-How are you feeling on this Monday after Election Week?
-Tell us in the comments and peep the absolute funniest Election Week tweets, memes and videos on the flip.
+How are you feeling this fine Monday after Election Week?
+Tell us in the comments and peep the absolute funniest Election Week tweets, memes, and videos on the flip.

 Comments